 - 1.1 Section 69 of the Localism Act 2011 amends Section 47 of the Local Government Finance Act 1988.
 The changes came into effect from 1 April 2012, and they extend the existing provision relating to the granting of discretionary rate relief. - 1.2 The changes allow Local Authorities to grant discretionary rate relief in any circumstances where it feels fit.
 However, the whole cost of any purely discretionary relief awarded will have to be met by the City's Council Tax payers.
 Some discretionary reliefs are reimbursed in full by the Government via grants paid in accordance with section 31 of the Local Government Act 2003.
 Full details are set out below.
-Currently, these reliefs are 75% Retail, Hospitality and Leisure Relief Scheme (1 April 2023 to 31 March 2024 only); Supporting Small Business Relief; Local Newspaper Relief (until 31 March 2025); and, Heat Network Relief.
+Currently, these reliefs are 40% Retail, Hospitality and Leisure Relief Scheme (1 April 2025 to 31 March 2026 only); and, Supporting Small Business Relief.